 I would recommend hiring a car and maybe splitting up your holiday between the two main cities Ciutadella and Mahon, which allows you to visit the whole island.
 Driving from one side to the other only takes around an hour.
 This guide gives a (photo)overview of where to go in Menorca.

 Mahon is the current capital of the city and is where the airport is based.
 You can split this up in the city centre located around the main square and the harbour area.
 One of the places I liked for food around the harbour was: Street Food by Mestre.
 A drink you should try when in Menorca is Pomade.
 This is a mix of Menorcan gin and Lemonade.

-Ciutadella is the former capital of the island, and in my opinion it feels more like a typical Spanish tapas town than Mahon does.
-It is definitely worth a visit and a good base to discover the west of the island.
+Ciutadella is the former capital of the island, and in my opinion, it feels more like a typical Spanish tapas town than Mahon does.
+It is worth a visit and a good base to discover the west of the island.

 A Menorca Travel Guide has to include one of the most famous places in Menorca.
-This beautiful cave bar is a must visit!
+This beautiful cave bar is a must-visit!
 Have a drink and watch the beautiful sunset or go partying in the late evening/night.
-Entrance is 10 euros, but this includes one drink.
+The entrance is 10 euros, but this includes one drink.

 In the top north of Menorca, you’ll find the village of Fornells.
 Only busy in summer and most other months of the year, it is very very quiet.
 Not to miss on your round trip is to visit the north where Menorca, generally, is even less explored.

-A spot where many hotels are located is Cala Galdana.
-A bus trip, took us past Mirador Sa Punta for stunning view on the bay!
+A spot where many hotels are located in Cala Galdana.
+A bus trip took us past Mirador Sa Punta for a stunning view of the bay!